WojciechTesla/kings-gambit/README.md

    `https://github.com/WojciechTesla/kings-gambit.git`

 4. **Select the Mortgage Project**
-From the list of available projects, choose the **Mortgage** project.
+From the list of available projects, choose the **Project1** project.

 5. **Complete the Import**
 Click **OK** to finish the process.
 Your project will then be imported and available for editing in your space.